 The Asthma Education Program at Martha Eliot Health Center provides intervention and prevention for pediatric and adolescent patients and families who suffer from asthma.
 A nurse practitioner stationed within both departments heads the program.
-She works with the providers in both the pediatric and adolescent departments to develop a plan to help monitor and control the patients with asthma in order to prevent a future asthma attack.
-The nurse practitioner and physician supply the patient with educational materials, appropriate medication, and most importantly give consistent and quality care.
+They work with the providers in both the pediatric and adolescent departments to develop a plan to help monitor, and control, patients with asthma to prevent future asthma attacks.
+The nurse practitioner and physician supply patients with educational materials, appropriate medication, and consistent, quality care.

-- any patient between the ages of 0 to 21 at the Martha Eliot Health Center diagnosed with asthma
+Any patient between the ages of 0 to 21 at the Martha Eliot Health Center who are diagnosed with asthma is eligible to participate.

 Goals and services